Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Common Rules**
 - **5 Skill Clause** - Every unit can only have up to 5 skills equipped.
+- **Rank Clause** - Ranks of all skills of players are locked at rank 4 (with the help of cheatcodes).
+  - Ranks of all skills of enemies are set rank 6 or 8. (optional)
+- **Class Clause Plus** - Banned some best (and niche) classes.
+(2020/12/29)
+	- Cleric, Priest, Lord, Paladin, Astromancer, Knight Commander are banned.
+	- Knight, White Knight, Terror Knight are now counted as special classes.
+	- A team cannot have more than 1 unit with special classes in a 9-12 unit  team, 0 in 1-8 unit team.
+(Class Clause in Common Rules)
+	- Warlock isn't banned.
+However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
+(Oblivion and Deadscream is allowed to use.)
 - **2 Spell Clause** (optional) - Every 2 spells take up 1 slot.
 (2021/1/4, 1/6, 1/20)
   - "Magic" includes elem magic, draconic, aow, necro.
   - It is inconvenient to unlearn all spells using a cheatcode, then equip what you need, so instead you may write a list beforehand to show which will be used and attach it in the video.